Eden-Kramer-Lab/replay_trajectory_classification/README.md

 6. Ability to decode 2D position
 7. Easily installable, documented code with tutorials on how to use the code (see below)

-For further details, please see our BioRxiv preprint:
+For further details, please see our elife paper:
 > Denovellis, E.L., Gillespie, A.K., Coulter, M.E., Sosa, M., Chung, J.E., Eden, U.T., and Frank, L.M.
-(2020).
+(2021).
 Hippocampal replay of experience at real-world speeds.
-BioRxiv 2020.10.20.347708.
+ELife 10, e64505.

 ### Installation ###